boostcampaitech7/level1-imageclassification-cv-06/README.md

-# Image Classification

-Sketch 분류 경진대회
+# Boostcamp AI Tech 7 CV 06

-# Level1 Sketch Image Classification Project
+## Level1 Sketch Image Classification Project

 This project implements an image classification model using PyTorch and timm.